Fixed-point spectrum for group actions by affine isometries on Lp-spaces: Fixed-point spectrum for actions on associated to non-atomic measure spaces

-\begin{prp} Let $G$ be a finitely generated group.
-Then $\mathcal{F}_{L^{\infty}(0,1)}(G)$ is open in $[1,\infty[$. \end{prp} The proof of this result is also based on Margulis/Fisher construction.
-In this proof, two arguments require the group $G$ to be countable : the continuity of the limit action, as discussed previously; and the restriction of an arbitrary $L_{p}(Y,\nu)$ limit space on which $G$ acts on, to the classical $L_{p}(0,1)$ space.\\
+In the previous proof, two major arguments require the group $G$ to be discrete: the continuity of the limit action (which is necessary as discussed previously), and the restriction of an arbitrary $L_{p}(Y,\nu)$ limit space on which $G$ acts on, to the classical $L_{p}(0,1)$ space.
+Unfortunately, we are not able to extend Proposition \ref{prp-openness} to second countable groups since we do not have a proof for the continuity of the limit action in that case.
+An analog of the second argument should be easier to extend from the same lines of proof of Lemma 9.2 in \cite{NP}.
+So the continuity issue seems to be the main difficulty to generalize Proposition \ref{prp-openness} to second countable groups.